Try These Simple Tricks When Your Baby is Distracted While Bottle Feeding!

 When your baby is a newborn, pediatricians usually suggest feeding your baby whenever they give hunger cues, like rooting, and sticking out their tongue.
 Now that your baby is a little older, see if you can distract them for a few minutes before starting the feeding process.
 I’d suggest no more than 15 minutes, otherwise you might have a baby who is too upset to bottle feed!
 Play with toys, change their diapers, sing a song, or read a book.
 The hungrier they are, the better they will eat!

-Tire out your baby to get them ready to bottle feed
+Tire your baby out with lots of active playtime to get them ready for a bottle

 What milestone is your baby working towards now?
 Rolling over?
 Sitting up?
 Crawling?
 Walking?
 Make sure your baby gets some good physical activity in before you start bottle feeding.
 If possible, try to do it a bit before the bottle feeding, otherwise they may just get upset trying to roll, sit, crawl, or walk.